computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) Ford) seem to have a really deep understanding of how developers and content editors work together to build and maintain a content-driven site.
-The Postlight kit seems to address many problems that arise for teams using static site generator, static site + headless CMS, and vanilla WordPress architectures.
+The Postlight kit seems to address many problems that arise for teams using static site generators, static site + headless CMS systems, and vanilla WordPress architectures.

-This guide is focused on how to set up the starter kit on Google Cloud Platform's App Engine standard environement, which has these nice features:
+This guide is focused on how to set up the starter kit on Google Cloud Platform's App Engine standard environment, which has these nice features:

-- PaaS simplicity that makes sense for WordPress, but also provides a straightforward migration path to Kubernetes
+- PaaS simplicity that makes sense for WordPress
+- Straightforward migration path to Kubernetes
 - Scalability, robustness, zero-downtime deploys
 - StackDriver logging nicely aggregates errors
 - Many orgs are already using GSuite for identity, analytics, ads, etc